mateussangalli/RANSAC/README.md

 # RANSAC
-Simple implementation of the RANSAC algorithm in
+Simple implementation of the RANSAC based on the Eigen library.